brennv/openshiftv3-training/training-guide.md

 * Spread services around - minimize the number of pods in the same service on the same node

 And, for an extremely detailed explanation about what these various configuration flags are doing, check out:

     http://docs.openshift.org/latest/admin_guide/scheduler.html

 In a small environment, these defaults are pretty sane.
 Let's look at one of the important predicates (filters) before we move on to "regions" and "zones".

 ### The NodeSelector
 `NodeSelector` is a part of the Pod data model.
 And, if we think back to our pod definition, there was a "label", which is just a key:value pair.
 In the case of a `NodeSelector`, our labels (key:value pairs) are used to help us try to find nodes that match, assuming that:

 * The scheduler is configured to MatchNodeSelector
 * The end user creating the pod knows which labels are out there

 But this use case is also pretty simplistic.
 It doesn't really allow for a topology, and there's not a lot of logic behind it.
 Also, if I specify a NodeSelector label when using MatchNodeSelector and there are no matching nodes, my workload will never get scheduled.
 Bummer.

 How can we make this more intelligent?
 We'll finally use "regions" and "zones".

 ### Customizing the Scheduler Configuration
-The Ansible installer is configured to understand "regions" and "zones" as a matter of convenience.
-However, for the master (scheduler) to actually do something with them requires changing from the default configuration Take a look at `/etc/openshift/master/master-config.yaml` and find the line with `schedulerConfigFile`.
+The learning environment provided is pre-configured to understand "regions" and "zones" as a matter of convenience.
+However, for the master (scheduler) to actually do something with them requires changing from the default configuration Take a look at `/etc/openshift/master/master-config.yaml` on ose-master and find the line with `schedulerConfigFile`.

 You should see: